- ISBN/SKU: 9781682470305

 - Binding: Paperback & eBook

 - Number of Pages: 384

 - Subject: World War II

-- Date Available: June 2013
+- Date Available: May 2016

 Your tax-deductible gift to the Naval Institute Press underwrites worthy books that might not otherwise be published.

 "A masterful, all-embracing work detailing both the American and Japanese sides of the pivotal Battle of Midway in World War II. . . .
 [Hone] provides an absolutely essential and exceptionally comprehensive addition to the libraries of military historians and anyone interested in a complete and superbly analyzed understanding of one of the most important naval battles ever." —DOUGLAS V. SMITH, professor of strategy and policy, U.S. Naval War College, Historian General of the Naval Order of the United States

 The Battle of Midway, commemorated annually in the U.S. Navy, warrants close attention.
 This Naval Institute guide includes some of the most vibrant and informed accounts by individuals who fought on both sides of the June 1942 battle.
 The anthology pulls together memoirs, articles, excerpts from other Naval Institute Press books, and relevant government documents to help readers understand what happened and explain why the battle was so significant to the naval service.
 It also includes selections from several important Naval Institute oral histories.

 From the enlisted man’s perspective to the admiral’s, for both Americans and Japanese, The Battle of Midway ensures that readers see the U.S. Navy’s greatest victory as the participants experienced it.

 Thomas C. Hone, a former executive in the Office of the Secretary of Defense, is an award-winning author of many papers and books on naval subjects, including American and British Aircraft Carrier Development, 1919–1941.
 He has taught at the Naval War College and the National Defense University among other institutions.
 He resides in Arlington, Virginia.